Earthquakes on May 5, 2026

 25.8 km---✓ ReviewedUSGS →

-May 5, 2026 brought a magnitude 2.5 earthquake 96 km SE of Akutan, Alaska, logged at 23:38 UTC.
-It arrived roughly 13 hours after a larger magnitude 3.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
-At a depth of 25.8 km, the event was shallow crustal.
+A magnitude 2.5 seismic event took place 96 km SE of Akutan, Alaska on May 5, 2026 at 23:38 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 3.2 earthquake that occurred about 9 hours earlier.
+The hypocenter lay at 25.8 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 53.530°, -164.723°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.530°N, -164.723°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-05